St. Martin in the Fields – 75th Anniversary Capital Campaign

 Replacing the HVAC increases efficiency and reliability.

-As you may have experienced, our current heating and air-conditioning system has struggled to heat and cool the sanctuary consistently and smoothly.
-With the upgrade to a new system, we will also install proper ducting to circulate temperature-controlled air, and thereby eliminate the noise of the blowers currently operational behind the lectern and pulpit and in the rear of the church.
-Proper air flow should make all who come to worship at St. Martin’s comfortable in any location within the church.
+As you may have experienced, the old heating and air-conditioning system struggled to heat and cool the sanctuary consistently and smoothly.
+With the upgrade to our new system, we have installed proper ducting to circulate temperature-controlled air, and we have eliminated the noise of the blowers formerly operational behind the lectern and pulpit.
+With the new proper air flow, all who come to worship at St. Martin’s now can be comfortable in any location within the church.

-• New system will be installed by MaxAir Mechanical and all obsolete component parts removed.
+The new system was installed by MaxAir Mechanical and all obsolete component parts were removed.

-• Ducting will be installed within the Sanctuary, framed and hidden by wood matching our ceiling.
+Ducting was installed within the Sanctuary, framed and hidden by wood, stained to match our ceiling.

 Capital Reserve Account